Committee of Union and Progress: 1913 coup d'état

-News of the failure to rescue Rumelia by the CUP prompted the organization of a countercoup by Kâmil Pasha that would overthrow the CUP and bring Freedom and Accord back into power.
-Kâmil Pasha was put under house arrest on May 28, but the conspiracy continued and aimed to assassinate Grand Vizier Mahmud Şevket Pasha and major Unionists.
-On June 11, only Mahmud Şevket Pasha was assassinated.
-Mahmud Şevket Pasha represented the last independent personality in the Empire; with his assassination, the CUP took full control over the country.
-The power vacuum in the army created by Şevket Pasha's death was filled by the Committee.
+News of the failure to rescue Rumelia by the CUP prompted the organisation of a countercoup by Kâmil Pasha that would overthrow the CUP and bring Freedom and Accord back into power.
+Kâmil Pasha was put under house arrest on 28 May, but the conspiracy continued and aimed to assassinate Grand Vizier Mahmud Şevket Pasha and major Unionists.
+On 11 June, Şevket Pasha was assassinated.
+He had represented the last independent personality in the Empire; with his assassination, the CUP took full control over the country.
+The power vacuum in the army created by Şevket's death was filled by the committee.
 Any remaining opposition to the CUP, especially Freedom and Accord, was suppressed and their leaders exiled.
 All provincial and local officials reported to "Responsible Secretaries" chosen by the party for each Vilayet.
 Mehmed V appointed Said Halim Pasha, an Egyptian royal who was loosely affiliated with the committee, to serve as Grand Vizier until Talât replaced him in 1917.
-A courts marshal sentenced to death 16 Freedom and Accord leaders, including Prince Sabahaddin who was sentenced in absentia, as he already fled to Geneva in exile.
+A courts marshal sentenced to death 16 opposition leaders, including Prince Sabahaddin who was sentenced in absentia, as he already fled to Geneva in exile.

 After surrendering in the First Balkan War, the CUP became fixated on retaking Edirne, while other important issues like economic collapse, reform in Eastern Anatolia, and infrastructure were largely ignored.
-On 20 July 1913, following the outbreak of the Second Balkan War, the Ottomans attacked Bulgaria and on 21 July 1913 Colonel Enver retook Edirne from Bulgaria, further increasing his status as a national hero.
+On 20 July 1913, following the outbreak of the Second Balkan War, the Ottomans attacked Bulgaria and, on 21 July 1913, Colonel Enver retook Edirne from Bulgaria, further increasing his status as a national hero.
 By the terms of the Treaty of Bucharest in September 1913, the Ottomans regained some of the land lost in Thrace during the First Balkan War.